 You will also have to complete an internship (this is an obligatory requirement).
 Weekly tutorials will be held to assist you in writing your final assignments and in preparing your final MA thesis.
-The above effectively means that our module-based MA programme is, in practice, a full-time educational offer.
+The above effectively means that our module-based MA program is, in practice, a full-time educational offer.
 Those of you who would be busy at work or would be constrained by family responsibilities could still attend only the mandatory modules, ask for a permission to complete an internship in the home country and do the tutorials online.
-Our MA in Law and International Management programme taught in partnership with The Citadel School of Business (USA) is flexible enough to accommodate your preferences without lowering the standards of education and compromising the feeling of genuine fulfilment from the studies.
-At the end of your studies you will defend your MA thesis (about 50 pages).
+Our MA in Law and International Management program taught in partnership with The Citadel School of Business (USA) is flexible enough to accommodate your preferences without lowering the standards of education and compromising the feeling of genuine fulfillment from the studies.
+At the end of your studies, you will defend your MA thesis (about 50 pages).
 The topic of your thesis should be agreed with your supervisor during the third semester of studies.

 Cost & Fees